inf112-v19/LwjglApplicationConfiguration/Obligg3.md

 # Mandatory 3 - LwjglApplicationConfiguration

+## About Commits
+Commits are somewhat uneven.
+Christian has been on holiday for a week and Morten has been stuck at home alot and had nothing else to do than work on the project.

 ## Part 1: Project and project structure
 - The roles in the team work fine.
 We don't see the need to update/change the roles within the team, neither create new ones.
 For us; a team leader is a person that keeps us on track on deadlines and assignments, while a customer contact is a person that has a broad view over the project and a deeper understanding over how the classes work together.